 If you place analysis orders through the customer portal, we are obliged under commercial and tax law to store your address details, payment details and order data for a period of 10 years.
 However, after two years we will place a restriction on the processing, i.e. your data will be used only to comply with the legal obligations.

 The legal basis for the use of your data is Art.
 6 (1) a) GDPR in cases where you have given consent and Art.
 6 (1) b) GDPR in cases where contracts are concluded through the customer portal.

-6.1 You can register to use our WESSLING Cloud in which case you will be asked to provide personal data.
+8.1.
+You can register to use our WESSLING Cloud in which case you will be asked to provide personal data.
 The registration details will be recorded in writing in a process overseen by the customer advisor in charge of your account.

-6.2 When registering through a customer advisor, the form provided by the latter must be completed.
-The data will not be passed on to third parties.
+8.2.
 The following data will be collected and stored for each customer account which is set up in the course of the registration process: